 Think about the working zones in the planning of your kitchen and the location of the various elements incl. your kitchen island or cooking island.
 This will ensure the optimal flow in cooking.

-SPACE FOR THE GOOD CONVERSATIONS?
-CHOOSE KITCHEN ISLAND WITH SEATING
+SPACE FOR A GOOD CONVERSATION?
+CHOOSE AN ISLAND WITH SEATING

-While peeling potatoes, the kids sit on the other side of the table - doing homework, and the day's experiences in the school or daycare center are discussed lively.
-Or maybe you just put the steaks on your forehead while your guests are hung-hung with a glass of red wine and tell about their latest holiday - while planning the next.
+While preparing dinner, the kids sit on the other side of the table doing homework, and the day's experiences in the school or daycare center are discussed.
+Or maybe you just put the steaks on your range while your guests enjoy a glass of red wine and tell you about their latest holiday.

-If it matches one of your dream scenarios, then a kitchen island with seating is the right solution for you.
-Here you can both choose a slightly raised bar counter, a table top that goes beyond the kitchen island or add a table top in extension of the kitchen island.
+If these examples match one of your dream scenarios, then an island with seating is the right solution for you.
+You can choose a slightly raised bar counter, or add a table top extension of the kitchen island.

-There must be room for the legs - both long and short.
+There must be room for the legs for both adults and children.

-Also, consider the amount of time it should just be somewhere you hang out and eat a quick meal or whether it will serve as a real dining area.
-Also think about how many seating the kitchen island should offer.
+Also, consider the amount of time it will just be somewhere you hang out and eat a quick meal or whether it will often serve as a real dining area.
+And think about how much seating the island should offer.
 Your island must be a comfortable place to dine, as well as serving as a functional place to prepare food.